Mohammad-Amirifard/Time-Series-Forecasting/README.md

 'training_data.npy': it contains a numpy array of shape (48000, 2776).
 48000 time series of length 2776.
 'valid_periods.npy': it contains a numpy array of type (48000, 2) containing for each of the time series the start and end index of the current series, i.e. the part without padding.
 'categories.npy': it contains a numpy array of shape (48000,), containing for each of the time series the code of its category.
 The possible categories are in {'A', 'B', 'C', 'D', 'E', 'F'}.
 IMPORTANT: This is a dataset consisting of monovariate time series, i.e. composed of a single feature, belonging to six different domains.
 The time series of each domain are not to be understood as closely related to each other, but only as collected from similar data sources.
 What is required of you is therefore to build a model that is capable of generalising sufficiently to predict the future samples of the 60 time series of the test set.
-To download **datset**, click on the link below: link and for **github repositoy** please click on this: Link